onuralpszr/CvCamera-Mobile/README.md

 2. [Install NDK and CMake](https://developer.android.com/studio/projects/install-ndk.md)

+3. Ensure you have **JDK 17** installed (required for this project)

-3. Clone this repository as an Android Studio project :
+4. Clone this repository as an Android Studio project :
      * In Android Studio, click on `File -> New -> Project from Version Control -> Git`
      * Paste this repository *Github URL*, choose a *project directory* and click next.

-4. Install *OpenCV Android release* :
+5. Install *OpenCV Android release* :
     * Download [OpenCV 4.12.0 Android release](https://github.com/opencv/opencv/releases/download/4.12.0/opencv-4.12.0-android-sdk.zip) or download latest available Android release on [OpenCV website](https://opencv.org/releases/).
     * Unzip downloaded file and put **OpenCV-android-sdk** directory next your project and rename folder `opencvsdk4120`.
 If you want to place somewhere else please change path in `settings.gradle`

     * Optional(For linux) you can run setupOpenCV_4x.sh for automatic download and setup gradle file for opencv

-5. Sync Gradle and run the application on your Android Device!
+6. Sync Gradle and run the application on your Android Device!

 ## Features